Ronny Turiaf: New York Knicks

 On 9 July 2010 Turiaf was traded to the New York Knicks along with Anthony Randolph, Kelenna Azubuike and a future second-round pick in a sign and trade deal for David Lee.

 ASVEL Lyon-Villeurbanne

 During the 2011 NBA lockout he signed with ASVEL Lyon-Villeurbanne in his native France.

 Washington Wizards

 On 10 December 2011, Turiaf was traded to the Washington Wizards.

 Miami Heat

 On 15 March 2012, Turiaf was traded to the Denver Nuggets along with JaVale McGee in a three-way trade involving the Denver Nuggets, the Los Angeles Clippers and the Washington Wizards.
 He was waived by the Nuggets shortly afterwards.

 On 21 March 2012, Turiaf signed with the Miami Heat.
 On 21 June 2012 Turiaf won his first NBA championship.

 Los Angeles Clippers

 On 27 July 2012, Turiaf signed with the Los Angeles Clippers.
+Turiaf made 65 appearances for Los Angeles during the 2012–13 NBA season, recording averages of 1.9 points, 2.3 rebounds, and 0.5 assists.

 Minnesota Timberwolves

 On 18 July 2013, Turiaf signed with the Minnesota Timberwolves.
 He managed 31 games for Minnesota in 2013–14, but only two games in 2014–15 after being ruled out for the rest of the season on 16 December 2014, after undergoing a successful arthroscopic procedure on his right hip.
 Three days later, he was acquired by the Philadelphia 76ers in a three-team trade that involved the Timberwolves and the Houston Rockets.
 He was waived by the 76ers on 23 December 2014.

 Turiaf announced his retirement from basketball on 24 October 2016, almost two years after having appeared in his last game and after having been plagued by hip pain for a long time.